danny-avila/LibreChat/docs/install/configuration/custom_config.md

     - Type: Array of Objects
     - **Description**: Each object in the list details the configuration for a specific model, including its behaviors, appearance, and capabilities related to the application's functionality.

-Each object in the `list` can have the following settings:
+Each spec object in the `list` can have the following settings:

 #### **Overview**